Temml dynamic math template

 In this demo, we first need to add an empty DIV (with id="myMathDiv"

 , orange background) into which we'll add some math equations via Javascript.
-We'll add a button so the user can add various math expressions to the DIV.
+We'll add a button so the user (you) can get it to add various math expressions to the DIV.

 You'll see a mix of inline (which will be left-justified) and display math (centered) examples as you click the button.